All posts by happyholistichealth

 For others who are single, whether they are young or elderly, it can be a time of great loneliness.
 Those far from home can feel overwhelming homesickness.
 When emotions become overwhelming Homeopathic remedies can be of great assistance.
 There are a number of excellent ones to help with grief, such as Ignatia, Nat-mur or Causticum.
 Homeopathic Nat-mur, Capsicum, Phos-ac or Ignatia are just some of dozens of remedies that help relieve homesickness.
 But Homeopathic Remedies need to be well matched to your own individual experience, or symptoms, of homesickness or loss, and this is best prescribed by a professional Homeopath, who takes many things into consideration before selecting the remedy best suited to you.

-If you have decided to add purpose to your Christmas, including someone on their own, far from home in your celebrations is one way to achieve this.
+If you have decided to add purpose to your Christmas, one way to achieve this is to include someone on their own, far from home in your celebrations.

 11. Embrace your inner child

 Children look forward to Christmas with enormous excitement.
 They pour love into cards and gifts made at school.
-They marvel at the Christmas tree and street lights, rip open presents, pop crackers and join in the Embrace your inner child at Christmas and resolve to have funtraditions with absolute exuberance.
+They marvel at the Christmas tree and street lights, rip open presents, pop crackers and join in the traditions with absolute exuberance.
 They keep going all day because they stop before they have overeaten and don’t need to lie around to recover.
 They live every moment of the day before falling into bed at night to sleep soundly.

 Approach Christmas with the resolve to have fun.